cvmfs/doc-cvmfs/cpt-releasenotes.rst

     scenarios (see below).

 As with previous releases, upgrading should be seamless just by installing the new package from the repository.
+As of this release, we also provide an apt repository.
+As usual, we recommend to update only a few worker nodes first and gradually ramp up once the new version proves to work all right.
 Please take special care when upgrading a cvmfs client in NFS mode.
-As of this release, we also provide an apt repository.
+For Stratum 0 servers, all transactions must be closed before upgrading.

 This release has been tested at the CERN Tier 1 for the last two weeks.